AddaxSoft/OSWindowsPrivEscalation/index.md

 ** Needless to state: You're responosible for what you're doing :-)

+# Notes & Format
+- commands should be copiable from the boxes; windows inline command comments are noted as `command &:: comment`, so it still should work without messing your easy copy-paste style commands.
+Think of it as the hash # in Linux.
+- if two commands are required to run it's better to combine them into one line using the `&` delimiter

 # Contributors
 - AK | Author and Maintainer [amAK.xyz](https://imAK.xyz), [@xxByte](https://twitter.com/xxByte)
 - You | Your Contribution [yourTwitter](https://twitter.com/xxByte)